 Below are some questions that are frequently asked by parents/guardians of pupils who are due to join us in September and at other times of the year.
 Moving up to secondary school, or changing school, is a big step in you and your child's life, so we aim to make it as smooth as possible.

 1. Can my child bring a mobile phone to school?
 Can my child bring an iPod to school?

 No!
 Pupils put themselves at risk by bringing expensive equipment into school.
 We do not allow mobile phones in school, in order to protect all pupils from inappropriate use of the phone.
 If a pupil is seen with one, it will be confiscated.
 The phone can be collected from Pupil Reception by their parent/guardian.

 2. Can my child leave the school at lunchtime?

 No. All pupils are expected to stay in school at break and lunch.
 If they have to go home for any reason, they must have a note from their parent/guardian.

 3. What do I do if my child has a hospital/doctor's appointment?

 Please send a letter or the appointment card to school with your child.
 They need to take this to their year team office.
 Your child will then be issued with an 'out of school' slip for the time stated.
 Your child's teacher will allow them to leave at the appropriate time.
 Your child must then obtain an 'Out-of-School Police Pass' from the Pupil Reception.

 4. The school is much bigger than primary school - how will my child find their way around?

-Covid permitting, students in Y6 have an induction day, which can include tours of the school.
+Students in Y6 will have an induction day towards the end of the summer term, which can include tours of the school.
 When children start in September in Y7, there will be lots of staff on duty to help them get to the next lesson.
 The school itself has a very clear layout, with each subject having its own corridor or area.